-Educational counseling is a rewarding career choice that allows you to make a true difference in students’ lives.
-When you choose one of Monmouth University’s educational counseling graduate programs, you’ll find an inclusive program rooted in social justice and diversity, along with small class sizes, accomplished faculty, and ample opportunities for experiential learning.
+The Department of Educational Counseling prepares students for a rewarding career as a professional school counselor, college counselor, or student affairs professional.
+When you choose one of Monmouth University’s nationally accredited Educational Counseling graduate programs, you will find an inclusive program rooted in social justice and diversity, along with small class sizes (10-15 students), accomplished faculty, and ample opportunities for experiential learning.

 Monmouth University offers excellence in a variety of counseling degree and endorsement options:

 - M.S.Ed. in School Counseling: A 48-credit curriculum that focuses on the P-12 preparation of professional school counselors.
 School counseling students who successfully complete the program will receive a New Jersey Department of Education Certificate for School Counseling.

 - M.S.Ed. in Student Affairs and College Counseling: A 48-credit curriculum that focuses on preparing professional student affairs and college counselors for jobs in higher education.
 Students who successfully complete the program will be able to apply for positions at the college and university levels.